rackerlabs/rackspace-how-to/content/cloud-servers/using-server-logs.md

 ### Server access logs

-To see who is accessing your server or the IP addresses that are associated with failed logins, review the server access log that is located at **/var/log/auth.log**.
-This file shows you the IP addresses and users that are trying to access your server.
-This log is useful if you think that someone might be trying to force their way into your server.
+To see who is accessing your server or the IP addresses that are associated with failed logins, review the server access log.
+This log shows you the IP addresses and users that are trying to access your server.

+You can find this log at one of the following locations:

+- **/var/log/auth.log**
+- **/var/log/apache2/access.log**
+- **/var/log/httpd/access.log**

+This step is useful if you think that someone might be trying to force their way into your server.
 If this is a concern, you can locate the IP address that the user is coming from and then block it.

 ### Networking logs